sherpair/weather4s/README.md

 ### Microservices

 - **Loader**.
 Operates only upon a user request, sent via **Geo**.
-An architectural choice was to feed ElasticSearch with localities only when the user expressly asks to make a specific country available for weather queries.
-When this happens and as long as the country's localities are not already present in the engine, the service downloads the related CSV file from [geonames](http://download.geonames.org/export/dump/), transforms it and adds all resulting localities to the engine in a new
+An architectural choice was to feed ElasticSearch (the engine) with localities only when the user expressly asks to make a specific country available for weather queries.
+When this happens and as long as the country's localities are not already present in the engine, the service downloads the related CSV file from [geonames](http://download.geonames.org/export/dump/), transforms it and adds all localities resulting from the process to the engine in a "new country" engine index (e.g. **GB** for United Kingdom, **IT** for Italy, ...).
-  "country" engine index.

-  Only if the process is successful the **countries** engine index gets updated, with the document of the "new" country set as *available*. **Geo** is notified that one country is now available only after **Loader** updates the **meta** engine index, which acts as a trigger (ElasticSearch doesn't provide a "transaction-like" mechanism), and anyhow only at the next iteration of the "CacheHandler" in **Geo** which, after noticed the **meta** document was updated, makes the country visible to the user as a last step .
+  Only if the process is successful the **countries** engine index gets updated, with the document of the "new country" set as *available*. **Geo** is notified that one country is now available only after **Loader** updates the **meta** engine index, which acts as a trigger (ElasticSearch doesn't provide a transaction-like mechanism), and in any case only at the next iteration of the "CacheHandler" in **Geo** which, after noticed the **meta** document was updated, makes the country visible to the user as a last step.

 - **Geo**.
-Aside from user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which it provides the list of available and non-available-yet countries, as well as the list of suggestions while the user types the name of the locality she is looking the weather info for.
+Aside from user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which it provides the list of available and
+  *non-available-yet* countries, as well as the list of suggestions while the user types the name of the locality she is looking the weather info for.

   It is also responsible for the initialization of the engine, in which it persists, at the first launch of Weather4s, the list of all countries in the world, marked as
   *not-available-yet*, as well as the **meta** document (in a specific engine index).

-- **Auth** (*In the works now!*).
+- **Auth**.
 As expected, **Auth** handles all aspects of user management.
 From registration via email activation to authentication, to the management of the profile, used by **Geo** to show the weather of the landing locality, chosen by the user during the registration, every time she logs in.

 ### Frontend

 **TBD** ... in truth, I already have a working prototype, but it's in Typescript/React.
 I won't use that, then.
 Plan is to only use FP Scala, accordingly the last step will be to write the frontend using Scala.js.
-Still, it should more or less draws on the same ideas, style and functionalities of the former implementation, as shown in [this screenshot](docs/screenshot.png), with the addition of user login/profile/registration pages.
+Still, it should more or less draw on the same ideas, style and functionalities of the former implementation, as shown in
+[this screenshot](docs/screenshot.png), with the addition of user signup/signin/profile pages.

 ### Requirements